nduytg/home-docker-registry/README.md

 This home lab will help you to learn more about Docker image distribution and how it works behind the scene (on K8s, of course!).

-Build your own local Docker Hub on K8s from scratch on your laptop.
+Then let's start building your own local Docker Hub home lab on K8s from scratch!

 Repo layout
 * `docker-registry`: this directory contains all related yaml files for setting up Docker registry